 - External stress

 Can a hermie marijuana plant pollinate?

 Yes, a hermie marijuana plant can pollinate your female marijuana plants.
-If you let this happen, then it will produce more hermie plants.
-This is why you are advised to remove all the hermie plants from your crops as soon as you detect them.
+If you let this happen, it will produce more hermie plants among your crop.
+This is why you are advised to remove all the hermie plants as soon as you detect them.
 Otherwise, it can ruin all your plants.